absinthe0223/OMALab-Employee-Manual/hiring-documents/acknowledgement-of-receipt.md

 I further understand that the statements contained in the guide do not create any contractual or other legal obligations of employment.
 I also understand that OMAlab may at any time modify, rescind, or revise any policy, benefit, or practice described in the guide, except for its policy of at-will employment.

 I understand and agree that my employment with OMAlab is at-will and can be terminated by either me or the company without cause or notice and that nothing in the guide should be interpreted to the contrary.
-An employment agreement and IP agreements super-cede anything in this document.
+An employment agreement and IP agreements supersede anything in this document.

 I understand and acknowledge that OMAlab, Inc. is only obligated to pay base salary and benefits.
 All other payments are at the discretion of the CEO and Board of Directors.